 Ask how much he charges for travel, how many shots he plans to take, whether he offers print proofs or online ones, when the proofs will be available for review, how you will select and pay for your prints, and when they will be ready.

 Ask your friends who they used and how they feel about his work.
 Check professional organizations for information about a photographer that might influence your decision.
 Be picky.

-Make the Decision.
 Cull those photographers whose answers fall short.
-Create a short list and trim it, until you know who will be the perfect photographer for you.
+Create a shortlist and trim it, until you know who will be the perfect photographer for you.
 Then, make an appointment to set the dates and sign a contract.
-Call to confirm your appointment three months, two weeks, and one week ahead to ensure that your wedding day is fresh on the photographer’s mind.
+Call to confirm your appointment for three months, two weeks, and one week ahead to ensure that your wedding day is fresh on the photographer’s mind.